Clemapfel/jluna/docs/installation.md

 ### Cloning from Git

-We first need to download jluna, to do this we navigate into any public folder (henceforth assumed to be `Desktop`) and execute:
+First, jluna needs to be downloaded.
+To do this, navigate into any public folder (henceforth assumed to be `Desktop`) and execute:

 ```bash
 git clone https://github.com/clemapfel/jluna.git